Georges Washington de La Fayette: Early life

-La Fayette was born on Christmas Eve in 1779, while his father was on a one-year return to France.
-He was christened the next day and named after American General George Washington, with the elder Lafayette saying the gesture was "a tribute of respect and love for my dear friend."
+La Fayette was born in Paris on Christmas Eve in 1779, while his father was on a one-year return to France.
+He was christened the next day and named after George Washington, the victorious commanding general of America's Continental Army in the American Revolutionary War.
+The elder Lafayette said the gesture was "a tribute of respect and love for my dear friend."

 From 1783, La Fayette grew up in the Hôtel de La Fayette at 183 rue de Bourbon, Paris.
 Their home was the headquarters of Americans in Paris.
-Benjamin Franklin, John and Sarah Livingston Jay, and John and Abigail Adams met there every Monday.
-They dined with the La Fayette family as well as with the liberal nobility, such as Clermont-Tonnerre, Madame de Staël, Morellet, and Marmontel.
+Benjamin Franklin, John and Sarah Livingston Jay, and John and Abigail Adams met there every Monday, where they dined with the La Fayette family and with the liberal nobility, including Stanislas Marie Adélaïde, comte de Clermont-Tonnerre, Madame de Staël, André Morellet, and Jean-François Marmontel.

 In 1789, the French Revolution began.
-After 10 September 1792, in the wake of the September Massacres, La Fayette went into hiding with his tutor, Felix Frestrel.
+After 10 September 1792, in the wake of the September Massacres, La Fayette went into hiding with his tutor, Félix Frestrel.
 His mother was put under house arrest and, later, in prison.
-On 22 July 1794, his great-grandmother, Catherine de Cossé-Brissac, duchesse de Noailles, his grandmother, Henriette-Anne-Louise d'Aguesseau, duchesse d'Ayen, and aunt, Anne Jeanne Baptiste Louise, vicomtesse d'Ayen, were guillotined.
+On 22 July 1794, his great-grandmother, Catherine de Cossé, duchesse de Noailles, his grandmother, Henriette Anne Louise d'Aguesseau, duchesse d'Ayen, and aunt, Anne Jeanne Baptiste Louise, vicomtesse d'Ayen, were guillotined.

-Exile from France

-In April 1795, Georges was sent to America with Frestrel.
-While there, he studied at Harvard, and he was a house guest of George Washington at the presidential mansion in Philadelphia, Pennsylvania, and at the Washington family home, Mount Vernon, Virginia.

 On 15 October 1795, Georges' mother was sent to join his father and his sisters, Anastasie and Virginie, in the prison fortress of Olmütz.
 All of their money and baggage were confiscated.
 On 18 September 1797, the family was released under the terms of the treaty of Campo-Formio (18 October 1797).
 They recuperated at Lehmkuhlen, Holstein, near his aunt Madame de Montagu and great-aunt Madame de Tessé.

+Adult life

+In April 1795, Georges was sent to America with Frestrel.
+While there, he studied at Harvard University, and he was a house guest of George Washington at the presidential mansion in Philadelphia, Pennsylvania, and at the Washington family home, Mount Vernon in Virginia.
+He lived with the Washingtons for two years, from 1796 to 1798.

-In 1798, Georges returned from America.
+In 1798, Georges returned to France from the United States.
 In 1799, the family moved to Vianen, near Utrecht during the brief time it was the Batavian Republic.
 Since Georges was turned back at the French border as an exile, he stayed behind with his father, while his mother Adrienne returned to France.
-After Napoleon's plebiscite, on 1 March 1800, he restored La Fayette's citizenship, and removed their names from the émigrés list.
+After Napoleon's plebiscite, on 1st March 1800, he restored La Fayette's citizenship and removed their names from the émigrés list.